phwillot/Tic-tac-toe/README.md

 ## Overwiew

-The goal of this project was to recreate the famous Tic-Tac-Toe game.
+The goal of this personnal project was to recreate the famous Tic-Tac-Toe game.

 I made two versions of it :